monikase/Data-Analytics-Projects/10-AB Testing/AB Analysis.md

 ![image](https://github.com/user-attachments/assets/5c1e0edf-815d-4a7f-96b4-cf717cb2dbb1)

-As we can see from these charts:
+From these charts we can see that:
 - Despite Promotion 3 having the largest total sales (35.5%), each promotion accounts for roughly a third of sales during the test weeks.
 - Medium market size occupies the most among all three promotion groups, while the small market size occupies the least.
 - Promotion 3 leads with its' 18% sales coming from the medium market, Promotion 1 leads in large market (14.38%).

+Deal with Outliers and Setting the equal sample proportion:
+- After analyzing dataset outliers were found: Promotion 1(7), Promotion 2(6), Promotion 3(5).
+Therefore the sample size = 36 per each promotion group.

 </br>

 $\implies$ **After exploring the distribution of the variables in the three promotion groups, we can verify that the sample groups are similar and the A/B testing results will be meaningful and trustworthy.**